JOHNFLEURIMOND/ReactGraphQL/readme.md

 Apollo Client for data management.
 Performing GraphQL mutations, fetching GraphQL Queries, caching GraphQL data, managing local state, error and loading UI states.

-{// THIS REPLACES THE NED FIR REDUX AND DATA FETCHING}
+{// THIS REPLACES THE NEED FOR REDUX AND DATA FETCHING}

 ## Backend
 GraphQL Yoda is an express GraphQL Server for implementating Query and mutation resolvers, custom Serverside logic, charging credit cards, sending email, performing authentication, and as well checking permissions.

 Prisma is a GraphQL Database interface that provides a set of GraphQLCRUD API's for MySQL or Postgres Database, schema Definition, Data Relationships, Queried directly from Yoga Server, and Self Hosted.

+## Optimizations📶.
+I finished the home items page & sell page but I need to finish the rest of the site.

 # My Awesome Project 🖥 & Lessons Learned :mortar_board: